mavenlink/design-system/styleguide/content/brand-identity/typography.md

 #### Variable Usage

-The following typography options are all variations of the OpenSans font:
 <style>
     /*
         This ensures that the usage table fills the page.
 This had to be included here to override styleguidist's